The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 The stock on the RDB is probably one of the most interesting parts of the gun.

-While it would appear the stock is adjustable on the regular RDB17 model it is not adjustable.
-The RDB Defender does have an adjustable stock as well as M-Lok rail system.
+While it would appear the stock is adjustable on the regular RDB17 model, it is not adjustable.
+The RDB Defender has an adjustable stock and M-Lok rail system.

 If you’re looking to carry this gun with a sling, there is no shortage of attachment points for a sling.
 A single point or a dual attachment sling will work on this gun.